- This is a neat file folder game from Kimberly Bourne Design to try.

 Nativity Cut-outs- Make this beforehand to use during your lesson!

 Christmas Ornaments- A tree with ornaments to glue on.
 Each ornament has a scripture to read.
-May be better for a FHE.

 The Greatest Gift- Ornaments to make with scriptures.
-You could just laminate one for each child as a Christmas present.

 "Come unto Christ"- Bright Idea Poster- We cut out the kids and put our family in- you could take a picture of your class and do something similar and hang it up in your classroom or give one to each child as a Christmas gift.